Stéphane Saulnier, Ph.D.

 "Treasures of the Faith" Seminar Series

 In 2010 Dr. Saulnier started a seminar on the writings of the Church Fathers.
 In 2012 this developed into the "Treasures of the Faith" Seminar Series.
 To date this series covers four distinct seminars: Sacred Scriptures, Writings of the Church Fathers, Magisterium/New Evangelization, and Catholic Saints and Mystics, the last two being added during the 2013-14 academic year.
-During the Year of Faith the Magisterium series looked at some of the major documents promulgated by the Second Vatican Council.
+During the Year of Faith (2012-2013) the Magisterium series focused on some of the major documents promulgated by the Second Vatican Council.

 Each Seminar series meets weekly for an hour during Term time at Newman Theological College.
 Seminars may be offered in French or in English; registration is free of charge (participants may need to purchase the particular texts read).
 Contact Reception at Newman.edu to register.